huidr/kingdom-of-links/README.md

 [cleanpng.com](https://cleanpng.com/) has a large amount of transparent PNGs.

 [cooltext.com](https://cooltext.com/) lets you design text and logos in transparent PNG and other formats.

+[pngtree.com](https://pngtree.com/) has millions of images in PNG and AI formats.